Sub-linear Time Support Recovery for Compressed Sensing using Sparse-Graph Codes: Sparse Graph Design and Peeling Decoder

 \subsubsection{Density Evolution}

 Density evolution, a powerful tool in modern coding theory, tracks the average density of remaining edges that are not decoded after a fixed number of peeling iteration $i>0$.
-We introduce the concept of {\it directed neighborhood} of a certain edge in the pruned graph up to depth $\ell=2i$.
+We describe the concept of {\it directed neighborhood} of a certain edge in the pruned graph up to depth $\ell=2i$.
 This concept is important in the density evolution analysis since the peeling of an edge in the $i$-th iteration depends solely on the removal of the edges from this neighborhood in the previous $i-1$ iterations.
 The {\it directed neighborhood} $\mathcal{N}_{\textrm{e}}^\ell$ at depth $\ell$ of a certain edge $e = (v, c)$ is defined as the induced sub-graph containing all the edges and nodes on paths $e_1,\cdots, e_\ell$ starting at a variable node $v$ (left node) such that $e_1 \neq e$.
 An example of a directed neighborhood of depth $\ell=2$ is given in Fig. \ref{fig:localtree}.

 To analyze the performance of the peeling decoder over the pruned graph, we need to understand the edge degree distributions on the left and right for the pruned graph.
 Let $\rho_{j}$ be the fraction of edges in the pruned graph connecting to right nodes with degree ${j}$.
 Clearly, the total number of edges is $K {d}$ in the pruned graph since there are $K$ left nodes in the pruned graph and each left node has degree ${d}$.
-Therefore, since the expected number of right nodes with degree ${j}$ can be obtained as $\Prob{\textrm{a right node has degree}~{j}} R {j}$, the fraction $\rho_{j}$ can be obtained as
+Therefore, since the expected number of edges connected to right nodes with degree ${j}$ can be obtained as $\Prob{\textrm{a right node has degree}~{j}} R {j}$, the fraction $\rho_{j}$ can be obtained as

 where we have used $R=\eta K$ and $\eta$ is the redundancy parameter.
-According to the ``balls-and-bins'' model, the degree of a right node follows the binomial distribution $B({d}/\eta K, K)$ and can be well approximated by a Poisson variable as
+According to the ``balls-and-bins'' model, the degree of a right node follows the binomial distribution $B({d}/(\eta K), K)$, and as $K$ approaches infinity can be well approximated by a Poisson variable as

 As a result, the fraction $\rho_{j}$ of edges connected to right nodes having degree ${j}$ is

 Now let us consider the local neighborhood $\mathcal{N}_{\textrm{e}}^{2i}$ of an arbitrary edge $e=(v,c)$ with a left regular degree ${d}$ and right degree distribution given by $\{\rho_{j}\}_{j=1}^{K}$.
 If the sub-graph corresponding to the neighborhood $\mathcal{N}_{\textrm{e}}^{2i}$ of the edge $e=(v,c)$ is a {\it tree} or namely {\it cycle-free}, then the peeling procedures over different bins in the first $i$ iterations (see Section \ref{sec:simple_example}) are independent, which can greatly simplify our analysis.
 Density evolution analysis is based on the assumption that this neighborhood is cycle-free (tree-like), and we will prove later (in the next subsection) that all graphs in the regular ensemble behave like a tree when $N$ and $K$ are large and hence the actual density evolution concentrates well around the density evolution result.